Detecting Multimedia Generated by Large AI Models: A Survey: Detection

 \raisebox{-0.3ex}{\scalebox{1.3}{\ding{193}}} \textbf{Frequency-based}.
 UFAFormer (a Unified Frequency-Assisted transFormer framework) \cite{liu2023unified} incorporates frequency domain to address the detection and localization problem.
 It simultaneously integrates and processes the detection and localization processes for manipulated faces, text, as well as image-text pair, simplifying the architecture in \cite{shao2023detecting} and facilitating the optimization process.

+\raisebox{-0.3ex}{\scalebox{1.3}{\ding{194}}} \textbf{MLLM-based}.
+While existing multimodal localization methods often rely on spatial or frequency alignment across image-text pairs, recent advances leverage MLLMs (Multimodal Large Language Models) to enable localization with accompanying textual explanations.
+Xu et al.\cite{xu2024fakeshield} introduce FakeShield, a pioneering framework that combines MLLMs with pixel-level segmentation and language-based justification.
+It produces both textual descriptions and tampering masks using a Domain Tag-guided Explainable Forgery Detection Module and a SAM-based localization module.
+Liu et al.\cite{liu2024forgerygpt} present ForgeryGPT, which supports multi-turn dialogue for forgery analysis by integrating a Mask-Aware Forgery Extractor into a customized LLM.
+It employs an Object-agnostic Forgery Prompt and a Vocabulary-enhanced Vision Encoder to capture multi-scale forgery patterns and semantic-level inconsistencies, enabling precise localization and rich textual explanation.

-$\clubsuit$ \textbf{Empirical Study} It provides insights into the feasibility of detecting generated images by leveraging multimodal media shown in Fig.~\ref{fig:multimodal_beyond_overview} e). \cite{coccomini2023detecting} shows that it is possible to detect the generated images using simple Multi-Layer Perceptrons (MLPs), starting from features extracted by CLIP~\cite{radford2021learning} or traditional CNNs.
+$\clubsuit$ \textbf{Empirical Study}.
+It provides insights into the feasibility of detecting generated images by leveraging multimodal media shown in Fig.~\ref{fig:multimodal_beyond_overview} e). \cite{coccomini2024detecting} shows that it is possible to detect the generated images using simple Multi-Layer Perceptrons (MLPs), starting from features extracted by CLIP~\cite{radford2021learning} or traditional CNNs.
 They found that incorporating the associated textual information with the images rarely leads to significant improvement in detection results but that the type of subject depicted in the image can significantly impact performance.
-Papadopoulos et al.~\cite{papadopoulos2024verite} highlight that specific patterns and biases in multimodal misinformation detection benchmarks can result in biased or unimodal models outperforming their multimodal counterparts on a multimodal task.
+Similarly, ~\cite{khan2024clipping} explores the effectiveness of CLIP with four distinct transfer learning strategies, including fine-tuning, linear probing, prompt tuning, and training an adapter network.
+They reveal that prompt tuning strategy which leverages both the image and text components of CLIP consistently achieves better performance compared with baselines and SOTA methods (\eg, Corvi et al.~\cite{corvi2023detection}, Ojha et al.~\cite{ojha2023towards} Papadopoulos et al.~\cite{papadopoulos2024verite} highlight that specific patterns and biases in multimodal misinformation detection benchmarks can result in biased or unimodal models outperforming their multimodal counterparts on a multimodal task.
 Therefore they create a ''VERification of Image-TExt pairs'' (VERITE) benchmark to address the unimodal bias in multimodal misinformation detection.
+Jia et al.~\cite{Jia_2024_CVPR} investigate the capabilities of multimodal large language models (LLMs) in DeepFake detection.
+They input fake and real images with different prompts that embody the instruction and request to the LLM (\eg, GPT4) to detect DeepFake faces.
+They find that LLMs can achieve a notable AUC score of 75\%.
+Despite their promise, these models face challenges in accurately recognizing authentic images and require sophisticated prompting techniques for optimal performance, all without depending on signal cues or traditional data-driven detection methods.